 Deciding on where to study is probably the most important choice you will make, so make sure you do your research.
 Attend open days, read the experiences of other students, search reviews, and don’t be afraid to pick up the phone and chat to admissions teams.

 Whether you choose to study from home, face-to-face or decide to mix the two with blended learning, ask about the support you’ll receive while you study.
 Think about what is most important to you; academic support to help understand learning materials, student support to ensure you know what is expected of you, or pastoral support to help you get through the tough times?

 At Arden University, we ensure you can access all of these when you need them.
 Excellent support can make all the difference once you are studying, particularly if you are also working full time as many ‘later learners’ do.

 Funding can be a cause of concern for mature students – many often believe that fewer options are available to them.
-It couldn’t be further from the truth!
+This isn't the case.

-If you are a UK or EU resident living in England or Wales, you may be eligible for a student loan – this option covers both online distance learning and physical universities.
+If you are a UK or EU resident living in England or Wales, you may be eligible for a tuition fee loan.
+This option covers both Distance Learning and physical universities.

-If you’re worried about costs, don’t forget that distance learning tuition fees are usually a lot less than those for traditional face-to-face courses.
-At Arden, we offer a range of payment options, such as ‘pay-as-you-go’, to give students maximum flexibility.
+If you’re worried about costs, don’t forget that Distance Learning tuition fees are often less costly than those for traditional, face-to-face courses.

 You may have a really clear idea already of what you’d like to study.